Master of Fine Arts (MFA)

 MFA-631 Movement/Physical Awareness 3 (3 credits)

-Movement and Physical Awareness 3 deepens the actors understanding of form and content as it relates to the creation of performance.
-Students explore how the elements of theatrical narrative (movement, sound, light mood, etc.) communicate stories that move us emotionally, viscerally, and sensorially.
+Movement and Physical Awareness 3 is a studio course that looks at the relationship between form and content in the creation of meaning.
+Students explore how theatricality of physical elements including body, space, and environment communicate stories that move us emotionally, viscerally, and sensorially.
+The focus this course is on physical storytelling.

 MFA-632 Movement/Physical Awareness 4 (3 credits)